obsidianmd/obsidian-help/en/Import notes/Import from Notion.md

 2. Go to **Community Plugins** and [install Importer](obsidian://show-plugin?id=obsidian-importer).
 3. Enable the Importer plugin.
 4. Open the **Importer** plugin using the command palette or ribbon icon.
-5. Under **File format** select **Notion (.html)**
+5. Under **File format** select **Notion (.zip)**
-6. Choose the folder(s) of Notion notes you want to import.
-	1. Select the unzipped folder(s), not anything inside of them.
-	2. **Note:** *It's recommended to import all your Notion at once so internal links can be reconciled correctly!*
+6. Choose the `.zip` file with Notion files you want to import. *It's recommended to import all your Notion at once so internal links can be reconciled correctly.*
-7. Select a folder for the import — your Notion pages and databases will be nested inside this folder.
+7. Optionally, select a folder for the import Your Notion pages and databases will be nested inside this folder.
 8. Click **Import** and wait until import is complete
 9. You're done!